 Such an accident happened in June of 2020 to a 16-year-old part-time subcontractor in Nashville, Tennessee.
 His older brother was standing next to him on the scaffolding and describes hearing a noise and turning just in time to see him go over.
 The victim fell 120 feet to his death.
 No safety harness was found on either the remains or the scaffold.

-Then, in November, a man in Madison, Wisconsin fell at least 35 feet from a scaffold and was taken to the hospital in critical condition.
+Then, in November, a man in Madison, Wisconsin, fell at least 35 feet from a scaffold and was taken to the hospital in critical condition.
 OSHA was contacted, but no further details have been released.

 The third kind of scaffolding accident occurs when an inanimate object falls from a scaffold and strikes a person on a lower level.
-While also common, these accidents are often left out of scaffolding accident statistics, because scaffolds are just one of many falling object hazards to be found on construction sites.
+While also common, these accidents are often left out of scaffolding accident statistics, because scaffolds are just one of many falling-object hazards to be found on construction sites.

-Lumping all falling object accidents together without paying attention to where the objects are falling from leads to missed prevention opportunities.
+Lumping all falling-object accidents together without paying attention to where the objects are falling from leads to missed prevention opportunities.
 Hard hats are great, but making sure they never need to be tested on the job is even better.
 Well-designed scaffolds can help do that.

 What Can Be Done to Prevent Scaffolding Accidents?